 Content Marketing growth in Asia has been slow but steady.
-There are many reasons behind it, for example the lack of a clear measure to compute the ROI, the long term commitment that this practices require coupled with high perceived upfront cost.
-Also, the nature of the potential audience in Asia, is sometimes more receptive to other types of marketing strategies.
+There are many reasons behind it, for example, the lack of a clear measure to compute the ROI, the long-term commitment that these practices require coupled with a high perceived upfront cost.
+Also, the nature of the potential audience in Asia is sometimes more receptive to other types of marketing strategies.

-However there are several factors that are pushing Japan towards the idea that content marketing is paramount for a company success.
-For example, the 93% Internet penetration level and the gathering of communities on platforms like LINE, Instagram, Twitter and Snow.
+However, there are several factors that are pushing Japan towards the idea that content marketing is paramount for a company’s success.
+For example, the 91.28% Internet penetration level and the gathering of communities on platforms like LINE, Instagram, Twitter, and Snow.
 Social media is the channel where the importance of content marketing will most likely set foot in Japan.

 Wondering what kind of content is the most appropriate in Japan according to each social media platform used?

 FACEBOOK: Facebook groups are very popular in Japan especially for business purposes.
 Whether you are interested in B2B or B2C you should take this SNS into account.
 Furthermore in Japan, video content on this platform generates 7 times more engagement than any other type of content.

 TWITTER: It’s extremely popular in Japan, where it generates increasing users and sales over time.
 Thanks to the nature of the Japanese language and the persistent presence of TV in the life of Japanese people, Twitter has been a vehicle for content in the form of text and links.